corelan/CorelanTraining/README.md

 FAQ
 ----

-1. Help!
+## File CorelanVMInstall.ps1 cannot be loaded because running scripts is disabled on this system

 My freshly installed Windows 10 doesn't allow me to run your powershell script.
 It produces the following error message:

 ```
 ./CorelanVMInstall.ps1 : File CorelanVMInstall.ps1 cannot be loaded because running scripts is disabled on